Sunefei/PatchNet/README.md

 # PatchNet
-Implementation of "Handling Feature Heterogeneity with Learnable Graph Patches" which is submitted to KDD'25
+Implementation of "Handling Feature Heterogeneity with Learnable Graph Patches" which is accepted by KDD' 25.

 ## Citation